Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Calculation details

-In the IB and ATDHF models, we calculate $\cal J$ with the code SKYAX \cite{Rein}, using a two-dimensional (2D) grid in cylindrical coordinates.
-The grid step 0.7 fm and calculation box up to 3 nuclear radii are employed.
+In the IB and ATDHF models, we calculate $\cal J$ using the code SKYAX \cite{Rein}.
+A two-dimensional (2D) grid in cylindrical coordinates with grid step 0.7 fm and calculation box up to 3 nuclear radii is employed.
 All proton and neutron single-particle (s-p) levels from the bottom of the potential well up to +40 MeV are included.
-For example, SkM* calculations at equilibrium deformations employ 1600/1750 ($^{170}$Hf), 1050/1050 ($^{24}$Mg) and 1010/1010 ($^{20}$Ne) proton/neutron s-p levels.
-All 2qp $K^{\pi}=1^+$ states until 60 MeV are included.
-The amounts of the proton/neutron 2qp configurations are 10911/15655 in $^{170}$Hf, 1770/1770 in $^{24}$Mg and 2200/1879 for $^{20}$Ne.
-To make sure that the size of the expansion basis suffices, we check the quadrupole energy-weighted sum rule $\textrm{EWSR(E2)}=\hbar^2 e^2/(8\pi m) 50 Z \langle r^2 \rangle_Z$ (where $m$ is the nucleon mass, $Z$ is the nuclear charge and $\langle r^2 \rangle_Z$ is $r^2$-averaged proton density).
-It is exhausted by 92-100$\%$.
+For example, SkM* calculations at equilibrium deformations in $^{24}$Mg employ 1050/1050 proton/neutron s-p levels.
+All 2qp $K^{\pi}=1^+$ states until 60 MeV are included, e.g. in $^{24}$Mg we use 1770/1770 proton/neutron 2qp configurations.
+To make sure that the size of the expansion basis suffices, we check the full (lm=20,21,22) quadrupole energy-weighted sum rule $\textrm{EWSR(E2)}=\hbar^2 e^2/(8\pi m) 50 Z \langle r^2 \rangle_Z$ (where $m$ is the nucleon mass, $Z$ is the nuclear charge and $\langle r^2 \rangle_Z$ is $r^2$-averaged proton density).
+The EWSR is exhausted by 92-100$\%$.

-The equilibrium deformations $\beta_{\rm eq}$ are obtained by minimization of the total nuclear energy.
-The states at $\beta \ne \beta_{\rm eq}$ are computed with Skyrme-Hartree-Fock method using the quadrupole operator as the constraint.
-Pairing is treated within the Bardeen-Cooper-Schrieffer (BCS) scheme, see details in Refs. \cite{pair,Rep_EPJA17}.
-The center-of-mass corrections are computed following the prescriptions \cite{Ben00_cmc}.

-In case of TV cranking, we employ fully self-consistent 2D matrix QRPA method \cite{Repko_arxiv} using s-p spectra and pairing values from SKYAX code.
-The spurious admixtures in QRPA spectra are additionally checked and extracted following the procedure \cite{Kva_sebrpaEPJA19}.
+In TV cranking, we employ fully self-consistent 2D matrix QRPA method \cite{Repko_arxiv} using s-p spectra and pairing values from SKYAX code.
+The spurious admixtures in QRPA spectra are additionally extracted \cite{Kva_sebrpaEPJA19}.

-Fig.~\ref{fig:PES} shows the calculated potential energy surfaces (PES) in $^{170}$Hf, $^{24}$Mg and $^{20}$Ne.
-In $^{170}$Hf and $^{24}$Mg, all the forces give similar prolate equilibrium deformations $\beta_{\rm eq}$ close to the experimental values $\beta_{\rm exp}$ (with some overestimation in $^{170}$Hf and underestimation in $^{24}$Mg).
-The prolate minimum in $^{24}$Mg is more shallow than in $^{170}$Hf, which partly explains a larger deviation of $\beta_{\rm eq}$ from $\beta_{\rm exp}$ in $^{24}$Mg.
-The nucleus $^{20}$Ne has a very shallow PES minimum, which results in significant discrepancy between $\beta_{\rm eq}$ and $\beta_{\rm exp}$.
-The best description of $\beta_{\rm exp}$ in $^{20}$Ne is obtained for SLy6 with the least shallow PES minimum.
-Note, however, that the mean-field ground state can be a bad approximation to the true ground state in case of so soft PES.
-Here a coherent superposition of states along the deformation is required \cite{Klu08a}.
-These cases has to be taken with some caution.